Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - Change the group owner
 100-chnage_owner_and_group - Changes the owner and group in one command.
 101-symbolic_link_permissions - Change the owner and the group owner of a directory.
+102-if_only  CHange the owner owner of the file if only owned by the mentioned